aviaviavi/toodles/README.md

 - Don't be shy, ask questions!
 Contributing to Toodles should be welcoming for people at any level of programming familiarity.
 Whether it's a new feature, bug fix, or docs, any contribution is very appreciated.
+- Open an issue or jump into the chat room on [gitter](https://gitter.im/toodles-todos/community)
 - Before you start coding, please comment or mark a particular issue as "in progress", or even open your pull request as a work in progress (WIP).
 This is to help avoid having multiple people work on the same thing.
-- If github issues don't cut it, feel free to reach out on twitter [@avi_press](https://twitter.com/avi_press)
+- If github issues don't cut it, feel free to reach out on gitter or twitter [@avi_press](https://twitter.com/avi_press)